 Michael J. McConnell is a lawyer dedicated to helping good people through their toughest times.
 He practices criminal defense, personal injury, and workers' compensation in New York.
-His office serves the following areas: NYC, Westchester County, Rockland County, & Long Island.
+His office serves the following areas: NYC, Westchester County, and Rockland County.

 Call (914) 810-0510 for a free consultation.

-Michael J. McConnell is an attorney in Westchester County who takes a no-nonsense approach to the practice of law while prioritizing a client-centered focus that values constant communication, clear and direct guidance, and compassionate legal representation.
+Michael J. McConnell is an attorney serving the New York City area who takes a no-nonsense approach to the practice of law while prioritizing a client-centered focus that values constant communication, clear and direct guidance, and compassionate legal representation.
 He is a former Manhattan prosecutor who successfully prosecuted cases ranging from misdemeanors to violent felonies.
 He took several cases to trial, including two jury trials that involved allegations of sexual misconduct and one of which involved two child victims.

-In addition to his courtroom experience as a prosecutor, he worked for over half a decade for a major insurance carrier handling New York State workers’ compensation claims, where he obtained training and expertise in investigating workplace accidents, evaluating how much a claim is worth, and negotiating settlements.
+In addition to his courtroom experience, he worked for over half a decade for a major insurance carrier handling New York State workers’ compensation claims, where he obtained training and expertise in investigating workplace accidents, evaluating how much a claim is worth, and negotiating settlements.

 He received his law degree from Pace Law School in White Plains where he finished in the top 10% of his graduating class and won various awards related to mock trial, moot court, and legal writing.